 💡 Pro tip: If you want to try out a flower press for the microwave, Resin Obsession bestie Amanda of @evertinyforest uses one by microfleur.
 (Not an affiliate link.
 Just being the helpful resin mom, Amanda calls me. 😉)

 I’m using roses and baby’s breath for this project.
 You can see how I dried the roses in silica sand.

 Step 2: Measure the mold

 [This step is optional, but if you’re like 99% of the resin crafters I know, you hate wasting resin.]

-We’ve got oodles of silicone molds for resin to choose from in our store.
+There are oodles of types and shapes of silicone molds for resin you can choose from.
 Maybe you want a pyramid mold.
 Or perhaps you want something for a square paperweight.
 There isn’t anything specific to know here except to choose a mold that will show off your flowers.
 I’m using a resin vase mold to preserve the flowers.

 Grab your ruler and measure the mold.
 Then, once you’ve got the measurements, put them into our resin calculator.
 It tells you how much resin you need to fill the mold to preserve your flowers.